-- 73. Paragraph 83 of the NPPF states that planning policies and decisions should enable: - a) the sustainable growth and expansion of all types of business in rural areas, both through conversion of existing buildings and well-designed new buildings; - b) the development and diversification of agricultural and other land-based rural businesses: - c) sustainable rural tourism and leisure developments which respect the character of the countryside; and - d) the retention and development of accessible local services and community facilities, such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship. - 74.
-The proposal would provide economic benefits as a source of employment and rural diversification, whilst allowing the diversification of the existing land-based rural business comprising the grazing of livestock on site.
+- 92. Paragraph 83 of the NPPF states that planning policies and decisions should enable: - a) the sustainable growth and expansion of all types of business in rural areas, both through conversion of existing buildings and well-designed new buildings; - b) the development and diversification of agricultural and other land-based rural businesses; - c) sustainable rural tourism and leisure developments which respect the character of the countryside; and - d) the retention and development of accessible local services and community facilities, such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship. - 93.
+Paragraph 84 of the NPPF states that; "Planning policies and decisions should recognise that sites to meet local business and community needs in rural areas may have to be found adjacent to or beyond existing settlements, and in locations that are not well served by public transport.
+In these circumstances it will be important to ensure that development is sensitive to its surroundings, does not have an unacceptable impact on local roads and exploits any opportunities to make a location more sustainable (for example by improving the scope for access on foot, by cycling or by public transport)." - 94.
+The proposal would provide economic benefits as a source of employment and rural diversification, whilst allowing the diversification of the existing landbased rural business comprising the grazing of livestock on site.
 The use would generate direct employment for the applicant's business and for people employed in connection with events, e.g. bar staff etc, and would also provide business and income for local suppliers/catering businesses.
 The design and access statement indicates that the activity would generate employment including an event planner (the applicant), gardener, security/car park attendant and around 6 bar staff.
-Whilst the activity may not be regarded as a tourist use, the applicant makes the observation in the Design and Access Statement that some guests travel from other locations for weddings and stay in local accommodation, generating business and income for hotels/B&B accommodation etc. - 75.
+Whilst the activity may not be regarded as a tourist use, the applicant makes the observation in the Design and Access Statement that some guests travel from other locations for weddings and stay in local accommodation, generating business and income for hotels/B&B accommodation etc. - 95.
 In considering criterion c) above, it is acknowledged that the site, by virtue of its rural location without reliable public transport links, is heavily reliant on private vehicles/taxis.
 However paragraph 84 of the NPPF recognises that "[...] sites to meet local business and community needs in rural areas may have to be found adjacent to or beyond existing settlements, and in locations that are not well served by public transport [...]".
 Such development should ensure it is sensitive to its surroundings, does not have an unacceptable impact on roads, and exploits any opportunities to make the location more sustainable.
-Paragraph 83 is worded positively - in that "planning policies and decision should enable....", it does not specifically preclude any type of development, and arguably paragraph 84 goes on to provide greater clarity in its recognition that sites may need to be in locations not well served by public transport.
+Paragraph 83 is worded positively in that "planning policies and decision should enable....", it does not specifically preclude any type of development (provided that development complies with NPPF policies as a whole), and arguably paragraph 84 goes on to provide greater clarity in its recognition that sites may need to be in locations not well served by public transport.